GSA/ficam-playbooks/_playbooks/playbooks-dira.md

 -	Authenticator Assurance is: “Is this the same user as before?”
 -	Impacts are: “What are the risks to the government or to you if you are not the same user as before?”

 At Authenticator Assurance Level 1 (AAL1), a user might only use a username and password.
-At Authenticator Assurance Level 2 (AAL2), a user has two factors, including a factor such as a one-time password (OTP) managed by a mobile application on a personal or government mobile phone (refer to NIST Special Publication 800-63-3B: Digital Identity Guidelines, Authentication and Lifecycle Management, Section 4, Authenticator Assurance Level requirements).
+At Authenticator Assurance Level 2 (AAL2) a user has two factors, including a factor such as a one-time password (OTP) managed by a mobile application on a personal or government mobile phone<sup>14</sup>.

 {% include alert-info.html heading="Key Point" content="Two-factor authentication is rapidly becoming the expected default for applications.<br><br>Recurring public and other non-organizational users may want to create an account.
 Agencies and application owners should strongly consider always allowing and providing two-factor options.<br><br>For employees and other organizational government users, two-factor authentication is a government-wide policy requirement." %}